justeattakeaway/pie/apps/pie-docs/src/components/tag/overview/overview.md

 ### Non-interactive

-The non-interactive variation should be used by default, and should be used when the tag doesn’t require any interactive features tied to the instance.
+The non-interactive variation should be used by default, and should be used when the tag doesn’t require any interactivity.

 {% contentPageImage {
     src:"../../../assets/img/components/tag/non-interactive-tag.svg",